 Selling your property (Assignment of Lease)

-If you wish to sell your property, Home Ownership Services will, on written request, provide you or your solicitor with any relevant information.
-There may be a charge for this service.
+Before selling your property, we recommend that your solicitor requests relevant information from Home Ownership Services including details of any monies owing, and details of major works and improvements.
+We will, on written request, provide you or your solicitor with such information.
+There will be a charge for this service.
+You or your solicitor should contact home_ownership@sandwell.gov.uk for further details.

 When requesting information, you should give Home Ownership Services as much notice as possible.
 You may find it helpful if your solicitor has a copy of your lease, details of service charges, and details of routine and major works charges over recent years and any consultation notices for works about to be carried out.